Migacz85/data-visualisation/README.md

     2. Maximal change in price per day
     3. Minimal change in price per day:
     4. Average Variability in Price:

+Bitcoin analyse page:

+1. Charts:
+    1. Are displaying data correctly
+    2. Correctly link between all charts.
+    3. Bubble charts are selecting months correctly
+    4. Volume charts are selecting range of data correctly.
+    5. Days of week are selecting weeks correctly.
+    5. Days by fluctuation are selecting them correctly.

 Website was tested on: